-How The College of Piping Began
+How the College of Piping Began

-Anthroplogist Margaret Meade once said, “Never doubt that a small group of thoughtful, committed citizens can change the world.
+Anthropologist Margaret Meade once said, “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.”

 The College of Piping grew out of a small group of committed people.
 In the 1980s, a local committee bought a two-bedroom bungalow on Water Street in Summerside and revived a pipe band association.
 Volunteers taught piping, drumming and dancing part-time, but as time went on, they knew that to be successful, they needed full-time teachers for year-round instruction.

 Don Groom was the piping instructor for the pipe band that folded in 1969.
 “Some of us got involved in the mid-1980s in starting another band in association with the Prince County Caledonia Club – an organization that held an annual St. Andrew’s Day dinner.
 All the instruments, uniforms and equipment were here from the 1960s and that gave us a little impetus to get the Caledonia Pipe Band going,” said Mr. Groom.
 Hiring Scott MacAulay in February of 1990 was the beginning of what was to become The College of Piping and Celtic Performing Arts of Canada.
 With his solid credentials as a leading international solo piper and clinician came the foundation for growth.
 MacAulay had just gotten the teaching bug and was in high demand when the piping world saw this talent.

 There is a strong fit for The College of Piping and Celtic Performing Arts in Prince Edward Island where 45% of people have their origins in Scotland and 25% of Islanders are descended from settlers who came out of Ireland.
 The Island has been described as the most Celtic of all states and provinces in North America because of this tide of immigration.